Constrained Pad\'e Ensembles for Thermal N=4 SYM: Quantified Uncertainties and Next-Order Predictions: Analysis and reproducibility

 \subsection{Numerical domain and grids}

 We use $\Lam\in[10^{-4},10^{2}]$ on a uniform grid in $\log\Lam$ with at least 600 points.
 Weak- and strong-coupling series are evaluated as in Sec.~\ref{sec:inputs}.
 All derivatives are taken with respect to $\log\Lam$ using centered finite differences on the log grid.
-For transport curvature diagnostics we scan $\Lam\in[0.3,30]$ unless stated otherwise.